 Although with the increase in road transport and the advent of motorways Haydarpasa Station has lost its former importance, this magnificent building is still a landmark on the Asian shore of the city, together with the nearby Selimiye Barracks (of Florence Nightingale fame) and Haydarpasa Medical School.

 Today, the building is under restoration and the station is shut down due to a huge renewing project of the railway lines.
-There are also plans to convert it into a hotel.
+They also discovered many archaeological findings during the works.